K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieve list of service to be accessed.
+  Retrieve the list of services to be accessed.
   ```